f-o-a-m/foam.developer/source/tutorials/getting_started.md

 This document provides details on how to make authenticated requests to the FOAM REST API to obtain data to produce various web maps shown below.

+Thank you [Will Carter](https://github.com/FergusDevelopmentLLC/) for writing these examples!

 ## Obtain authentication for the FOAM REST API

 The FOAM REST API requires a header authorization key/value pair for each request.
 Follow the [this tutorial](intro_to_api.html) to obtain the Bearer auth string value: